wdi-sf-fall/notes/week_01_fundamentals/day_4_dom_events/README.md

 **Preferred: select using CSS selectors**

-Get elements by tag name is very unspecific.
+Get elements by tag name or class is very unspecific.
 You can go after specific CSS selectors, just like you would in stylesheets:

 	document.querySelectorAll("li")
 	document.querySelectorAll("li.selected")